Special Rules and Regulations

 All players and affiliates must exhibit the highest degree of comportment, decorum, speech, dressing and conduct at all times.

-- Smoking and consumption of alcohol in tournament halls are strictly prohibited throughout the duration of tournaments.
+- Smoking and consumption of alcohol in tournament halls are strictly prohibited throughout tournaments.

-- Shouting, singing, drumming and noise making generally are strictly prohibited throughout the duration of tournaments.
+- Shouting, singing, drumming and noise making generally are strictly prohibited during tournaments.

 - Collusion to inflate cumulative point spread is also cheating and both players are culpable.
 Any player caught cheating shall immediately be disqualified from that tournament and may face further sanctions as follows: